Meet Rev David Fotheringham

 May 29, 2025

-I’m currently the Moderator of the Synod of Victoria and Tasmania (2022–2025).
+I’m formerly the Moderator of the Synod of Victoria and Tasmania (2022–2025).
 I was confirmed in the Uniting Church in South Australia, have studied Physics and Theology in SA, the ACT and Victoria, and was ordained in Victoria in 2000.
 I have ministered in rural, regional, suburban and outer-suburban locations.

 In my current role I’ve greatly enjoyed seeing and encouraging the Church across a range of expressions, including in covenant with Congress, in many varied communities of faith and congregations, and in the institutions that are part of the UnitingCare network.